Visual XML Schema Diagram Editor (Design Mode)

 components from the current schema and from the included and imported schemas.
 All the

-global components can be sorted by name and grouped by type, location and
+global components can be sorted by name and grouped by type, location, or

 If you need to find a component, you can search for it by typing its name into the